-These financial statements were authorized for issue on October 25, 2021 by the directors of the Company.
+These financial statements were authorized for issue on October 27, 2022 by the directors of the Company.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)

 2. SIGNIFICANT ACCOUNTING POLICIES AND BASIS OF PREPARATION